gordongest/campsite/README.md

 ### Approach to problem solving

-At the highest level, CampSite matches up campsites with their reservations and lets the user know whether the requested dates are available.
+At the highest level, **CampSite** matches campsites with their reservations and lets the user know which sites are available for the requested dates.
 It does so using the following approach:

 - Take in the submitted data.
 - Look through the campsites.